 INTERSCHOLASTIC ATHLETICS

-(STUDENT ATHLETICS)

 Code JJI Issued DRAFT/19

-Purpose: To establish the basic structure for the conduct of student athletic activities.

 Rules of the South Carolina High School League govern interscholastic athletics.

-These rules require that the principal be ultimately responsible in all matters that concern interscholastic contests.
-The league also holds him/her responsible for the vote of the school on all conference and league issues.
+District athletic directors and their designees are responsible for administration and supervision of local athletic programs, including the conduct of fans at athletic events.

 Rules and regulations of the league cover the age, health, transfer, scholarship, amateurism, etc. of students engaging in interscholastic athletic contests; the qualifications of head coaches; the sponsorship, supervision, and number of games; practice and playing seasons; the fulfillment of interscholastic contracts; the employment of game officials; and other matters important to sound administration of high school interscholastic athletics.

-The requirements for participation in interscholastic activities set out in policy JJ will also govern participation in interscholastic athletics.
+The requirements for participation in interscholastic activities set out in policy JJ/JJA, Student Activities and Organizations, will also govern participation in interscholastic athletics.

 Dual Sports Participation

-During the season for any high school league sport, except football, a student who is a member of a school team may participate on an independent team under the following conditions:
+During the season for any High School League sport, except football, a student who is a member of a school team may participate on an independent team under the following conditions:

 Participation does not interfere with the scheduled league games or practices of the school squad or team.